sleirsgoevy/ps4-rop-8cc/README.md

 * 64-bit integer comparison is always signed.
 * Arithmetic shift right is not supported (yet).
 * The generated ROP is reentrant but not thread-safe.
 That is, one ROP function can only be called on a single thread.
 This does not apply to rop-to-native calls.
+* Although the toolchain uses full FreeBSD headers, only the functions that map 1:1 to system calls can be used.